-6.17.3-3 Administration
+6.17.3-3 Administration.

-Intent: To insure compliance with this ordinance, plans must demonstrate compliance with this ordinance and submitted in such a manner as to provide a sufficient amount of time for review.
+Intent: To ensure compliance with this ordinance, plans must demonstrate compliance with this ordinance and submitted in such a manner as to provide a sufficient amount of time for review.

-Standards: The owner must submit a Development Plan to the City Clerk.
+Standards: The owner must submit a Development Plan to the Planning Director.
 The Development Plan shall include the following: